nubenetes/awesome-kubernetes/docs/introduction.md

 * [==yellow.systems: How to Make a Scalable Web Application: Architecture, Technologies, Cost== 🌟](https://yellow.systems/blog/how-to-build-a-scalable-web-application)
 * [opensource.com: What do we call post-modern system administrators?](https://opensource.com/article/21/7/system-administrators) Our community discusses the responsibilities, possible titles, and potential skills of today's sysadmins.
 * [thenewstack.io: Cloud Engineers Try Policy-as-Code to Cure Misconfiguration Woes](https://thenewstack.io/cloud-engineers-try-policy-as-code-to-cure-misconfiguration-woes/)
-* [dzone: The Origins of Technical Debt](https://dzone.com/articles/the-origins-of-technical-debt) According to research in the topic, 59% of business leaders in Norway said technical debt was their primary obstacle preventing them from innovating.
 * [acloudguru.com: 7 Common Cloud Adoption Mistakes (ebook)](https://go.acloudguru.com/cloud-adoption-mistakes-ebook)
 * [medium: What is microservices and why is it different? 🌟](https://medium.com/microservices-for-net-developers/what-is-microservices-and-why-is-it-different-fac017cb8cf4)
 * [dzone: How Your Application Architecture Has Evolved 🌟🌟](https://dzone.com/articles/how-your-application-architecture-evolved) In this post, I will discuss how application architecture, in my opinion, has evolved in the last few years and what has been the driving factor for each evolution.